Khuean Srinagarindra National Park: Dry evergreen forest

+Fauna

+Mammals

+The number of sightings of mammals in the park include the following species:

+Birds

+The park has 142 species of birds from 52 families.

+Passerine

+82 species of passerine from 30 families, represented by one species:

+Non-passerine

+60 species of non-passerine from 22 families, represented by one species:

+Reptiles

+The sightings of reptiles in the park include the following species:

+Amphibians

+The sightings of amphibians in the park include the following species:

+Fishes

+The sightings of fishes in the park include the following species:

 Attractions

-Khuean Srinagarindra's most popular attraction is Huay Mae Khamin waterfall, a waterfall of seven levels which eventually flows to the Khwae Yai River.
+Khuean Srinagarindra's most popular attraction is Huai Mae Khamin Waterfall, a waterfall of seven levels which eventually flows to the Khwae Yai River.
 The waterfall's source is in the mountains in the east of the park.
 Other park waterfalls include Pha Sawan and Pha Tat.

 The park contains numerous cave systems.
 The 150 m long Tham Sawan features prehistoric cave paintings.
 Tham Neramit is dome-like in appearance and features stalactites and stalagmites.
 Tham Phra Prang, also featuring stalactites and stalagmites, hosts a Buddha image inside.
 Other caves include Tham Nam Mut and Tham Phra Kho.

-Flora and fauna

-The park's mountain forests are evergreen and deciduous.
-Tree species include Hopea ferrea, Pterocarpus macrocarpus, Afzelia xylocarpa, Dalbergia oliveri, Shorea obtusa, Xylia xylocarpa, Shorea siamensis, Schleichera oleosa, Lagerstroemia calyculata and Tetrameles nudiflora.

-Park animals include Asian elephant, tiger, gaur, lar gibbon, Phayre's leaf monkey and sambar.
-Bird life features species such as olive-backed sunbird, Oriental pied hornbill, red junglefowl, scaly-breasted munia, scarlet-backed flowerpecker and thick-billed green pigeon.
-Freshwater fish species in the park include giant snakehead, ocellated featherback (Chitala ornata), greater brook carp (Tor tambroides), yellow mystus and transverse-bar barb.